Quokka Labs

 Advantages of Native Apps

-Better Access to Native Libraries and SDKs
+• Better access to platform-specific APIs and SDKs

 Advantages of Cross-Platform Apps